 Staying fit can be a challenge, especially during winters, but with these outdoor activities, you can get the maximum workout.

-Let’s take a look at the health benefits of each of these sports, including the amount of calories burned per hour.
+Let’s take a look at the health benefits of each of these sports, including the amount of calories snowshoeing and cross country skiing burn per hour.

 If you opt for this sport, you can burn about 1000 calories per hour, which is a lot, considering it is mostly just freestyle walking in the snow.
 If you walk on flat terrain, you can burn about 370 calories in an hour, but if the terrain is packed with piles of snow, then you will exert more and burn around 450 calories in an hour.
 If you decide to go on a steeper hill packed with snow, you can burn 800-1000 calories.

-Despite being a beginner at this sport, you can still achieve a high number of calories burned with this activity.
-Cross-country skiing is the most physically taxing sport of all the three mentioned, and depending on your weight, you can burn about 1300 calories.
+Even as a beginner cross country skier, you can still achieve a high number of calories burned with this activity.
+Cross-country skiing is the most physically taxing sport of all the three mentioned, and depending on your body weight, you can burn about 1300 calories.
 On average, the sport can burn 1000 calories while working out your entire body.
 This sport provides a full-body workout and is refreshing to engage on a cold winter day.

 Level of Exertion: Workout or Recreation?